 Flying on the shoulders of gay rights, I think we’ll recognize a whole slew of different forms that love and sex can take.
 Our sex-driven society will begin to recognize and accept asexual people.
 Our monogamy-obsessed culture will start to see polyamorous relationships as legitimate.
 And these will be just the beginning.
 Morality, we’ll learn, has nothing to do with our private parts and how we use them, as long as what we’re doing isn’t harming anyone.

-I think we’ll also start to perceive the vast array of subtle yet pervasive biases that can harm people in groups that aren’t traditionally considered disadvantaged, like lookism, or bias against single people.
+I think we’ll also start to perceive the vast array of subtle yet pervasive biases that can harm people in groups that aren’t traditionally considered disadvantaged, like lookism, bias against introverts, and bias against single people.
 We’ll move to empathize with the people these biases effect, and end the biases as best we can.

 Empathy will also extend to criminals.
 Even the worst ones: murderers, rapists, child molesters.
 This is a tough one, because we humans naturally crave vengeance when someone has wronged us, and even more so for those who have wronged us as much as these types of criminals.
 But social science has shown us that most criminals—even the hardest, nastiest ones—can be rehabilitated.
 We can build prisons to mold criminals into good people, who are able to fully reintegrate with society and contribute to it in meaningful ways.
 This doesn’t change what they did.
 And for the victims, I understand how tough to swallow this idea can be.
 But what is better for society as a whole?
 Is it better if we use our prisons to destroy what little emotional and social health criminals already have, and restrict them from ever making positive changes to their lives?
 Or is it better if we focus on healing the problems in prisoners’ minds, updating their values to reflect our own, and showing compassion to them so that they might grow into compassionate people one day, too?